sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 1. Event Statistics Table

-   Statistics on number of events and alarms are maintained in EVENT_STATS table.
+   Statistics on number of events are maintained in EVENT_STATS table.

 2. Alarm Statistics Table